b-riemann/ZyX/README.md

 B. Riemann and M. Aiba, "Algorithm to Analyze Complex Magnetic Structures Using a Tube Approach", Proc.
 IPAC21, Campinas, Brazil (2021).

-If you publish material using this software, please cite the above reference.

 ## Requirements

 The computations require Python and Scipy (see [requirements.txt](requirements.txt)).
 It is recommended to use a modern Linux distribution, although a setup in Windows should be possible in principle.